Outdoor Adventures Around Atlanta for Kids of All Ages

-Whether it’s a peaceful nature walk or a more amped-up adventure like tubing down the area’s most famous waterway (the Chattahoochee River), there’s a head-spinning array of options for enjoying the great outdoors and making awesome memories in the process.
+Atlanta parks and green spaces offer lots of outdoor fun.
+Whether it’s a peaceful nature walk or a more amped-up adventure like tubing down the area’s most famous waterway, the Chattahoochee River, there’s a head-spinning array of options for enjoying the great outdoors and making awesome memories in the process.
 Explore these outdoor adventures around Atlanta that will make kids of all ages giddy with delight.

 For Tweens and Teens

 Who doesn’t love some time in the water?
-Be sure to “shoot the Hooch,” the local lingo for tubing down the Chattahoochee River, one of the most beloved waterways in this neck of the woods.
+Be sure to “shoot the ‘hooch,” the local lingo for tubing down the Chattahoochee River, one of the most beloved waterways in this neck of the woods.
 Peacefully floating down the Hooch is the perfect way to while away a hot summer day (you can also kayak or canoe, of course).
-The Chattahoochee River National Recreation Area also boasts plenty of land-based adventures to pick from, including a network of trails like the popular gravel loop of Cochran Shoals, which is a favorite among runners.
-The Island Ford in Sandy Springs, where the visitor center is located, is also well worth exploring.
+The Chattahoochee River National Recreation Area also boasts plenty of land-based adventures, including a network of trails like the popular gravel loop of Cochran Shoals, which is a favorite among runners.
+The Island Ford in Sandy Springs, where the visitor center is located, is also worth exploring.

-It’s a real-life history lesson at this park, which preserves a 2,965-acre Civil War Battlefield.
-In the summer of 1864, more than 160,000 Union and Confederate troops raged on three battlefield areas in front of what’s now the visitor center off Burnt Hickory Road and Cheatham Hill, the site of the main battle.
+Get a real-life history lesson at this park, which preserves a 2,965-acre Civil War Battlefield.
+In the summer of 1864, more than 160,000 Union and Confederate troops raged on three battlefields in front of what’s now the visitor center off Burnt Hickory Road and Cheatham Hill, the site of the main battle.
 In addition, 11 miles of earthworks are preserved within the park, and reenactments by Civil War history groups bring the somber history to life.
-In addition, 17 miles of trails are popular with runners and hikers, offering a peaceful, shady respite in warmer months.
-And whether you hike or drive to the top of 1,808-foot Kennesaw Mountain, the views of the metro Atlanta area are spectacular.
+Seventeen miles of trails are popular with runners and hikers, offering a peaceful, shady respite in warmer months.
+And whether you hike or drive to the top of 1,808-foot Kennesaw Mountain, the views of metro Atlanta are spectacular.

 For Elementary-School Age Children